BR0kEN-/gh-pr-approver/README.md

 **NOTES**:
 - the `GITHUB_ACCESS_TOKEN` environment variable is mandatory and must contain a valid Github access token that can be used for accessing the range of repositories you specify.
-- the worker will approve a PR again in case the previous review has been dismissed and the new one requested.
+- the worker will approve a PR again in case the previous review has been dismissed and the new one requested;
+- add as many `--accept-author` as you need.

-### Heroku
+## Heroku

+Deploy the worker to Heroku to serve 24/7.

 - Enable maintenance mode to put web UI offline.